-4.1 Sensitivity Analysis
+4.1 Sensitivity analysis

-It is not hard to imagine that the stochastic responses will respectively concentrate, depending upon initial condition, around the deterministic attractors when the noise intensity is sufficient small.
-The method proposed in Section 2 is employed to investigate the confidence ellipse of the two attractors.
-Let N=300, $\Delta t = T/N = 0.02\pi$ and the fiducial probability P=99%.
+It is not hard to imagine that the stochastic responses will mainly concentrate around the deterministic attractors when the noise intensity is sufficient small.
+The method proposed in Section 2 is employed to investigate the confidence ellipse of the three attractors.
+Let N=300, $\Delta t = T/N=0.02\pi$ and the fiducial probability P=99.99%.
 By increasing the noise intensity, the size of confidence ellipses increases.
-When $\sigma_w=0.077$ the ellipses begin to touch the chaotic saddle in the basin of (θ +), while $\sigma_w=0.089$ for the clockwise (θ -) periodic rotation (see Fig. 3).
+When $\sigma_w=0.05$, the ellipses begin to touch the unstable manifold of the chaotic saddle (see Fig.2b).
 To check our prediction, let us first take noise intensity $\sigma_w=0.03$, and MCS are used to show its validity.
-The confidence ellipse is found to be in very good agreement with MCS results (see Fig. 4).
+The confidence ellipse is found to be in very good agreement with MCS results (see Fig. 3).

-However, when noise intensities are up to the critical, say to σ_w =0.077 for the case of initial counterclockwise rotation (Fig. 5a) or σ_w =0.089 for the case of initial clockwise rotation (Fig. 5b), noise-induced bifurcation occurs that most of response realizations are still concentrated around the initial attractor, but a portion of the response realizations go around the another attracor.
+However, as the noise intensity increases, say to σ_w =0.05, noise-induced intermittency occurs that most of response realizations are still concentrated around the deterministic attractors, but a portion of the response realizations go around the structure of chaotic saddle (Fig. 4).
 Now, the quantification of the probabilistic distribution of noise-induced bifurcation can not be well predicted by the stochastic sensitivity function technique.

-Figure 4.
-The confidence ellipses predicted by SSF when noise intensity σ_w =0.03: red dots is for the initial counterclockwise rotation; blue dots for the initial clockwise rotation.
+Fig. 3 The confidence ellipses predicted by SSF when noise intensity σ_w =0.03.